-According to official data released by CR, the total number of local companies registered under the Companies Ordinance reached 1,386,592 as of the end of June 2022.
+According to official data released by CR, the total number of local companies registered under the Companies Ordinance reached 1,391,678 at the end of 2022.

 The registry provides information on various entity types.
 Due to Hong Kong’s role as an important regional financial hub, hundreds of new companies are registered under the HK Registry every day.
-According to official registry data, a total of 50,087 local companies were newly registered during the first half of 2022, while the table below shows the breakdown per entity type of new companies registered in 2021.
+In fact, in 2022 as many as 104,120 new local companies were added to the Registry.

 |Entity type||# of new registered entities (2021 Data)|

 For these entities, the Hong Kong CR provides digital copies of a variety of official filing documents.
 The main ones include:

 - Memorandum & Articles of Association

 - Annual Return (FNAR1) or FNNC1 (Incorporation Form)

 What are the HK CR fees?